 The application will be drafted and filed with the patent office.

+Initially To apply for design patent you will have to provide all the required documents.
 We will examine all the possible details, including potential uses of the invention across industries and the benefits over existing products.

 A patent is a right granted to an individual or enterprise by the government which excludes others from making, using, selling, or importing the patented product or process without prior approval.